5 Financial Mistakes to Avoid This Holiday Season

 It seems to happen every time we step outside the door (or open up the laptop).

-Maybe it’s 25% off sign for a cute handbag, or a buy one get one free deal at Starbucks.
+Maybe it’s a 25% off sign for a cute handbag or a BOGO deal at Starbucks.
 It’s always something, and we often feel like we just can’t pass it up.
-While everyone loves a good bargain, companies are very skilled at taking advantage of human psychology to pressure us to buy things we don’t need (and sometimes buy things don’t even want).
+While everyone loves a good bargain, companies are very skilled at taking advantage of human psychology to pressure us to buy things we don’t need — and sometimes buy things don’t even want.

 Before you buy something that is on sale, stop and ask yourself the following: